 The right-hand-drive Jeep has a canvas water bag on the front, to keep drinking water cool by evaporation -- thanks to David Mercer for identifying that.
 It's difficult to see whether the Jeep is carrying any firefighting equipment.

-An earlier jeep used in the area was photographed by Wayne Ellard in 2006.
-It had been used briefly by the Blaxland Volunteer Bushfire Brigade, established in the 1950s with support from the Blue Mountains City Council.
+An earlier jeep used in the area was this 1943 Willys MB, used briefly by the Blaxland Volunteer Bushfire Brigade, established in the 1950s with support from the Blue Mountains City Council.

 The military-surplus MB was already fairly ancient when the Brigade obtained it in February 1967 to serve as a personnel carrier and to pull a tank trailer with gas-driven pump, as Blaxland's second attack unit.
 The jeep was replaced only two years later by a short wheelbase ex-army Land Rover.
 This photo was taken at the 2017 Sydney Classic & Antique Truck Show, held at the Museum of Fire, Penrith.